FAQ – Exemptions

 How do I transfer my senior citizen or disabled person tax ceiling?

 You may transfer the same percentage of school taxes paid to another qualified homestead in the state.
-If the county, city or special district grants the limitation, you may transfer the same percentage of taxes paid to another qualified homestead within that same taxing unit.
+If the county, city or special district grants the limitation, you may transfer the same percentage of taxes paid to another qualified homestead within that same taxing unit within Coryell County.
+Only the school tax percentage can transfer outside Coryell County.

-To transfer the tax ceiling, you must qualify for an Over-65 or Disabled Person exemption at your previous residence and complete the Tax Ceiling Transfer form.
+To transfer the tax ceiling, you must qualify for an Over-65 or Disabled Person exemption at your previous residence and submit a tax ceiling transfer certificate from your previous residence.
+The transfer certificate must be obtained from your prior Appraisal District.
 A current Homestead Exemption application must also be completed for the new residence.
-These forms can be printed from the Tax Forms page of our website or contact one of our offices.
 Attach current proof of age or the date your disability began.
 Acceptable proof of age includes either a copy of the front side of your driver’s license or a copy of your birth certificate or any official document reflecting your date of birth.
-Acceptable proof of disability includes a current statement from the Social Security Administration (1-800-772-1213) showing that you are disabled and the date on which your disability began, or a current letter of verification from your physician stating that you are disabled, the date your disability began, and you are unable to engage in any substantial gainful work for a period which has lasted or can be expected to last for a continuous period of one year or more.
+Acceptable proof of disability includes a current statement from the Social Security Administration (1-800-772-1213) showing that you are disabled and the date on which your disability began, or a current letter of verification from your physician stating that you qualify for Social Security Disability, the date your disability began, and you are unable to engage in any substantial gainful work for a period which has lasted or can be expected to last for a continuous period of one year or more.

 If my spouse dies do I still receive the exemption?

-You qualify for an extension of the Over 65 exemption if (1) you are 55 years of age or older on the date your spouse died and (2) your deceased spouse was receiving the age 65 or older exemptions on this residence homestead or would have applied and qualified for the exemption in the year of the spouse’s death.
+You qualify for an extension of the Over-65 exemption if (1) you are 55 years of age or older on the date your spouse died and (2) your deceased spouse was receiving the age 65 or older exemptions on this residence homestead or would have applied and qualified for the exemption in the year of the spouse’s death.
 You will not receive the school tax limitation for the age 65 or older exemption unless you spouse died on or after December 1, 1987.
-Disabled: you will not qualify for a disability exemption claimed by your deceased spouse.
-You are not entitled to continue the school tax limitation; however, you will be entitled to continue the local option county, city or junior college limitation.
+Disabled: beginning January 1, 2020 you are entitled to continue the school tax limitation and you will be entitled to continue the local option county, city or junior college limitation.

 What types of exemptions require an annual application?